Expanded Functions Dental Auxiliary

 The Community Dental Day is a special one-day event that occurs annually with free exams and dental services.
 The goal of this event is to provide one free dental care service for adults who do not have access, or cannot afford dental care.
 Students in this program will have the opportunity to participate in Community Dental Day.

 In order to graduate students must complete all program courses with a final grade of C or above.
 Graduation does not guarantee registration as an EFDA with the Ohio State Dental Board.
+The University of Cincinnati requires a minimum cumulative GPA of a 2.0 to graduate.

 It is highly recommended that international students contact the UC International Office prior to applying for this program.